laurelschwulst/elventy-laurel/i/bio.md

         Laurel Schwulst is a designer, writer, and educator.

          <h2 style="margin-top: 1.5em;">Medium Bio</h2>
-        Laurel Schwulst is a designer, writer, and educator.
+        Laurel Schwulst is a designer, artist, writer, educator, and technologist.

         She teaches design at Princeton, serves as director of the gift shop at Are.na, and is working towards a “PBS of the Internet.”